sojoudian/COMP3095_Fall2025/Week12/Week11-3.md

 ## Overview

 Integrate Swagger/OpenAPI documentation into your microservices using SpringDoc.
-This provides interactive API documentation accessible through web UI and JSON endpoints.
+This provides interactive API documentation accessible through web UI and JSON endpoints, making APIs more accessible and user-friendly for both internal and external developers.

 **Time:** 60-90 minutes